VictoriaMetrics/VictoriaMetrics/docs/vmgateway.md

   -datasource.maxIdleConnections int
      Defines the number of idle (keep-alive connections) to each configured datasource.
 Consider setting this value equal to the value: groups_total * group.concurrency.
 Too low a value may result in a high number of sockets in TIME_WAIT state. (default 100)
   -datasource.oauth2.clientID string
-     Optional OAuth2 clientID to use for -datasource.url.
+     Optional OAuth2 clientID to use for -datasource.url -datasource.oauth2.clientSecret string
-  -datasource.oauth2.clientSecret string
-     Optional OAuth2 clientSecret to use for -datasource.url.
+     Optional OAuth2 clientSecret to use for -datasource.url -datasource.oauth2.clientSecretFile string
-  -datasource.oauth2.clientSecretFile string
-     Optional OAuth2 clientSecretFile to use for -datasource.url.
+     Optional OAuth2 clientSecretFile to use for -datasource.url -datasource.oauth2.endpointParams string
+     Optional OAuth2 endpoint parameters to use for -datasource.url .
+The endpoint parameters must be set in JSON format: {"param1":"value1",...,"paramN":"valueN"}
   -datasource.oauth2.scopes string
      Optional OAuth2 scopes to use for -datasource.url.
 Scopes must be delimited by ';' -datasource.oauth2.tokenUrl string
-     Optional OAuth2 tokenURL to use for -datasource.url.
+     Optional OAuth2 tokenURL to use for -datasource.url -datasource.queryStep duration
-  -datasource.queryStep duration
      How far a value can fallback to when evaluating queries.
 For example, if -datasource.queryStep=15s then param "step" with value "15s" will be added to every query.
 If set to 0, rule's evaluation interval will be used instead. (default 5m0s)
   -datasource.queryTimeAlignment